Liquity USD Price Reaches $1.01 (LUSD)

 About Liquity USD

 Liquity USD was first traded on April 4th, 2021.
-Liquity USD’s total supply is 279,028,105 tokens.
+Liquity USD’s total supply is 275,939,019 tokens.
+Liquity USD’s official website is www.liquity.org.
 Liquity USD’s official Twitter account is @liquityprotocol and its Facebook page is accessible here.
-Liquity USD’s official website is www.liquity.org.
 The Reddit community for Liquity USD is https://reddit.com/r/liquity and the currency’s Github account can be viewed here.

 In addition to the collateral, the loans are secured by a Stability Pool containing LUSD and by fellow borrowers collectively acting as guarantors of last resort.”